Shandong Tea

 Rizhao Teas

-• Xueqing Tea: The first local tea brand in Shandong, grown in greenhouses with stable temperatures to prevent frost and snow damage.
-Processed between January and February.
+• Xueqing Tea: The first local tea brand in Shandong, grown in greenhouses with stable temperatures to prevent frost and snow damage, and processed between January and February.

-• Yunxiu Tea: Known for its chestnut scent, grown in a cloudy and misty environment.
-Rich in selenium and amino acids.
+• Yunxiu Tea: Known for its chestnut scent, grown in a cloudy and misty environment, and rich in selenium and amino acids.

 Linyi Area and Fulaiqing Tea